-The Big Solar Co-op signs legal agreements with all its host sites.
-These are designed to be as simple, clear and fair as possible.
-The agreement is a lease, incorporating a power purchase agreement.
+As you’d expect the Big Solar Co-op signs legal agreements with all our host sites.
+These are designed to be simple, clear and fair.
+The agreement is a lease, incorporating a power purchase agreement (PPA).

 What does the agreement cover?

 Term: Our minimum term is 5 years.
-After that you can buy out the system if you wish at any point.
-The buyout cost is the depreciated value of the installation itself and does not include any penalties for our loss of future earnings.
+At any point after that you can buy out the system if you wish.
+The buyout cost is the depreciated value of the installation and does not include any penalties for our loss of future earnings.
 If you do not choose to buy out in the interim the lease and power purchase agreement both run for 30 years.

-Repair: If you need to repair the roof or carry out other works we will remove and re-install panels at our cost.
-There is no penalty charged for you for our costs or lost revenue unless the panels need to be removed more than twice during the lease period or your repairs take over a month.
+Work on roof: If you need to repair the roof or carry out other works we will remove and re-install panels at our cost.
+We won’t charge a penalty for lost revenue unless the panels need to be removed more than twice during the lease period or your repairs take over a month.

-Change of use: If you need to change the use of the building or demolish it meaning that our panels cannot stay on the roof, we will seek to reinstall on another of your buildings.
-If there is no replacement site you will need to pay the standard buyout.
+Change of use: If you need to change the use of the building or demolish it meaning that our panels cannot stay on the roof, we will see if we can reinstall them on another of your buildings.
+If there is no replacement site you will need to pay the standard buyout cost.

 Who runs the solar panels?

-We will install and then maintain the solar panels.
-We will monitor the system, rectify any faults as they develop and seek to improve performance over time where possible.
-We will keep our equipment insured against damage to your property or the general public.
+As the owner of the array, the Big Solar Co-op is responsible for installing and then maintaining the solar panels.
+We will monitor the system, rectify any faults and seek to improve performance over time where possible.
+We insure the equipment against damage to your property or the general public.
 We will work with you to maximise your use of the energy our panels generate.
-Whatever you use is accurately metered and billed to you at your agreed rate.
-Any energy that isn’t used on site is exported to the grid – for that we receive the wholesale energy price.
+Your solar generated electricity usage is metered and billed to you at the agreed rate.
+Any energy that isn’t used on site is exported to the grid and we receive the wholesale energy price.

-At this stage we ask you to sign a simple 6-month Exclusivity agreement.
+- A simple 6-month exclusivity agreement.
 It’s not legally binding but it indicates that you are happy with the proposal.

-Once that has been agreed and signed we will send you a draft Legal Agreement (usually a Lease).
+- A draft legal agreement (usually a lease).
 We aim to keep costs and complexity down by:

-- Using a simple, transparent lease which does not contain hidden punitive clauses that we have seen in other solar leases.
+- Using a simple, transparent lease without hidden punitive clauses

-- Use of video calls with both parties and their representatives present to reduce costs and long email chains.
+- Using video calls with both parties present to reduce long email chains.